Related ToolsVoicenotesOtterFirefliesRiversideTodoist

 Dragon Professional - Best for Offline Privacy-Focused Dictation

-For writers handling sensitive material or working offline, Dragon Professional remains the gold standard.
-Unlike cloud-based AI tools, Dragon runs entirely on your computer with no internet requirement.
+For writers handling sensitive material or working offline, Dragon Professional remains the gold standard - it runs entirely on your computer with no internet requirement.

 Pricing: $699 one-time purchase

-Best for: Writers handling confidential client work, medical/legal writing, or those who need offline capability and are willing to invest time in voice training.
+Best for: Writers handling confidential client work or medical/legal writing who need offline capability.

 Fireflies.ai - Best Overall for Meeting Intelligence

-Fireflies excels at automated meeting capture across platforms with the richest conversation intelligence features.
+Fireflies excels at automated meeting capture with the richest conversation intelligence features.

 Meeting-Specific Features:

-• Conversation intelligence tracks talk time ratio, question frequency, sentiment
+• Conversation intelligence tracks talk time, question frequency, sentiment

 • Integration with 40+ apps (Slack, Asana, Notion, Salesforce, HubSpot)